zulip/zulip/docs/subsystems/dependencies.md

 and sprite sheets.
 We download this dependency using `npm`, and then have a tool, `tools/setup/build_emoji`, which reformats the emoji data into the files under `static/generated/emoji`.
-Those files are in turn used by our [markdown processor](../subsystems/markdown.md) and `tools/update-prod-static` to make Zulip's emoji work in the various environments where they need to be displayed.
+Those files are in turn used by our [Markdown processor](../subsystems/markdown.md) and `tools/update-prod-static` to make Zulip's emoji work in the various environments where they need to be displayed.